 Before you can calculate a payroll, you must specify the hours that each employee has worked for the pay period.
 Note: Hourly-based employees will require their time to be entered for each pay period since it is assumed that these hours may fluctuate from one period to the next.
 Conversely, Salary-based employees do not need to have their hours entered each pay period since the program sets them to reoccur every pay period (unless you override them).

 There are two methods for entering employee work hours:

-- Manual Entry: This method involves entering each employee's work hours into either the Speedy Update or Earning Items screens so that the program can calculate the wages and applicable taxes.
-This is typically necessary for Hourly employees only since their rates are subject to change each pay period.
-Note: Salary employees do not require hours entry once their time has been set in the Earning Items screen, since it is assumed that they will always work a typical 40 hour work week (or similar amount of your choosing).
-You can however, override both Salary and Hourly hours as needed to support any payroll scenario.
+- Manual Entry: This method involves entering each employee's regular work hours into either the Speedy Update or Earning Items screens so that the program can calculate the wages.
+Hours entry is typically required for Hourly employees only since their rates are subject to change each pay period.
+Salary employees do not require hours entry as their wage amounts are typically "fixed" and are not based on the number of hours worked.
+Note: The manual method is described in the tutorial on this page.

 NOTE: Click on the images below to view them at full size

 - Choose the Payroll Processing - Speedy Update menu command.
 This opens the Speedy Update screen where you can input the hours that your hourly employees have worked for the pay period.

 Note: You are also able to enter the work hours for both salaried and hourly workers in the Earning Items screen (that is the location where you originally assigned earnings to each employee).
 However, the Speedy Update page makes the data entry process more efficient for Hourly employees only, by simplifying the options and including only those that pertain to hours entry.